 Scientific Evidence on Truth About Vibrators and Infertility.

-Numerous scientific studies have investigated the relationship between vibrator use and infertility, and the consensus is clear: there is no evidence to suggest that vibrators have any adverse effects on fertility.
-A study published in the Journal of Sexual Medicine found no association between vibrator use and female infertility, debunking the myth once and for all.(1)
+A whole lot of scientific research has been dedicated to the relationship between use of vibrators and infertility, and their findings all agree: there is no indication that vibrations have any negative effects on fertility at all.
+A paper that was published in the Journal of Sexual Medicine based on their research showed that using a vibrator does not specifically lead an increase in genital and female infertility cases; thus, debunking the myth once and for all.(1)

 Personal Stories.